craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/General Texts/Guild Texts/Bueracracy and Forms/Guild of Adventurers Admission of Knowledge Assessment 1.md

 	C. Vannis
 	D. Moore

-13. The Council of Mages is or was a powerful force of tempered control for the surface of Alaturmen.
-Which of the following people are (or were) NOT members of the Council of Mages?
+13. The Council of Mages is (or was) a powerful force of tempered control for the surface of Alaturmen.
+Who among the following people are (or were) NOT members of the Council of Mages?
 	A. Alergra Barrowinch
 	B. Nicolas Talaveem
 	C. Qiell Tilemundon
 	D. Jorrin Bearscarred

-14. Who among the following four people are NOT leading a major faction?
+14. Who among the following people are NOT leading a major faction?
-	A.
+	A. Houran Venclaw
 	B. Hektor Salar
 	C. Arthur Simonson
 	D. Abraham the Wise

-15.
+15. Who among the following extra-planar entities have made repeated attempts at assaulting our home plane, Alaturmen?
-	A.
+	A. Asmodeus
-	B.
+	B. Annaraura
-	C.
+	C. Orcus
-	D.
+	D. Demogorgon

 16.